ymehili/AREA/docs/architecture.md

 *   **Deployment Host and Regions:** Railway manages this automatically, optimizing for performance and availability.

 **Repository Structure**
-*   **Structure:** A **Monorepo** will be used to house the code for all parts of the application.
+*   **Structure:** A **Monorepo** houses all parts of the application.
 This simplifies dependency management and ensures consistency.
-*   **Package Organization:** The monorepo will have a clear top-level directory structure:
+*   **Package Organization:** The monorepo has the following top-level application directories:
-    *   `/app`: Containing the Flutter frontend code.
+    *   `apps/web`: Next.js web client.
+    *   `apps/mobile`: Expo React Native mobile app.
-    *   `/server`: Containing the FastAPI backend code.
+    *   `apps/server`: FastAPI backend.
-    *   A root `Makefile` will provide convenient commands for building, running, and testing the applications.
+    *   A root `Makefile` provides convenient commands for building, running, and testing the applications.

 **High Level Architecture Diagram**
 ```mermaid